msudhanshu/Movieyapa/Assets/Movie/MovieReadMe.txt

 Jam Popup:
 ==============
-When out of Hint or ticket, show user how to get that, market popup redirect, tell him to come after one day to claim reward, redirect him to play pckage or game to earn resource Put analytics/bi/AI to detect ,user is running out of some resource , and reward him that resource(like as luck give some tickets/hints), Sale accordingly
+When out of Hint or ticket, show user how to get that, market popup redirect, tell him to come after one day to claim reward, redirect him to play package or game to earn resource Put analytics/bi/AI to detect ,user is running out of some resource , and reward him that resource(like as luck give some tickets/hints), Sale accordingly

 Feature/liveOps/cmsable time to unlock :